RosenStefanov/Python-MazeGame/README.md

 ![l](https://user-images.githubusercontent.com/95367525/180021915-8a5a1ca7-45ff-4faf-a5d0-5485f27cc2cf.PNG)

-* Whit 'SSS' is labeled the location of the score counter
+* With 'SSS' is labeled the location of the score counter
 * The walls are represented by '#'
 * The player starting position is represented by '@'
 * The enemies starting positions are represented by 'X'